 Folks in California think so.
-Last year, Governor Gavin Newsom signed a law allowing college athletes in the state to sign endorsement deals with brands.
+In 2019, Governor Gavin Newsom signed a law allowing college athletes in the state to sign endorsement deals with brands.
 The Fair Pay to Play Act would enable athletes at California schools earning more than $10 million in annual media revenue to make money from their likenesses and hire agents without losing eligibility.
 If the bill passes, the law will go into effect on January 1, 2023.

 The NCAA warned that because California schools might have an unfair recruiting advantage over schools in other states, institutions would be banned from championship competition.
 That's why some colleges, such as the University of Southern California and Stanford University, opposed the bill.

 Then there's the newly proposed College Athlete Economic Freedom Act, which would allow student-athletes to unionize and earn money off their likeness, name, and image.
 Introduced in February by Senator Chris Murphy of Connecticut, the bill promises to be one of the most expansive yet in terms of getting college athletes officially recognized as employees.

 Before we dive into the debate over paying student-athletes, let's be clear about the NCAA's position.
 Its regulations state, "You are not eligible for participation in a sport if you have ever (1) taken pay, or the promise of pay, for competing in that sport … [or] used your athletics skill for pay in any form in that sport."

 Further, the NCAA stipulates, "You are not eligible in any sport if, after collegiate enrollment, you accept any pay for promoting a commercial product or service or allow your name or picture to be used for promoting a commercial product or service."

 Against this backdrop, here are both sides of the issue.

 6 Reasons Why College Athletes Should Be Paid